quicwg/wg-materials/interim-17-10/minutes.md

 Option: take STOP_SENDING to application layer, RST_STREAM is unidirectional (but app signal has to be reliable (in a different stream))

-ekr: this is an API issue
+EKR: this is an API issue

 Jeff: no you need stream id credit from the peer

-roberto: there are two desirable behaviors apps may want. does this require two transport concepts?
+Roberto: there are two desirable behaviors apps may want. does this require two transport concepts?

 Without negative flow control credit, no.

 Bishop: Demanding the FIN is probably an app issue

-fernando: but apps don't have that channel!
+Fernando: but apps don't have that channel!

-igor: suppose app encodes 2 giant streams and closes. rcvr wants to stop one, but the peer app is gone.
+Igor: suppose app encodes 2 giant streams and closes. rcvr wants to stop one, but the peer app is gone.

 Mike B.: that's a good case to have a transport-layer semantic.

-bishop: rename to CANCEL_WRITE and CANCEL_READ.
+Bishop: rename to CANCEL_WRITE and CANCEL_READ.
 Maybe CANCEL_BOTH too?
 Word "reset" has too much TCP/HTTP baggage.

-duke; is this flush or fin?
+Duke; is this flush or fin?

-mike bishop: dropping all queues on the floor (flush) ?
+Mike Bishop: dropping all queues on the floor (flush) ?

-jana; there are ways to support the non-flush version
+Jana; there are ways to support the non-flush version

-ekr: are these the appropriate semantics?
+EKR: are these the appropriate semantics?

-bishop: we need to handle directions separately; reliability is an open issue. but this might be an API issue?
+Bishop: we need to handle directions separately; reliability is an open issue. but this might be an API issue?

-ekr: as sender, we have RST and FIN. as rcvr: throw it all away.
+EKR: as sender, we have RST and FIN. as rcvr: throw it all away.

-thompson: also as rcvr: please finish stream ASAP
+Thomson: also as rcvr: please finish stream ASAP

-duke: does this address the actual objections?
+Duke: does this address the actual objections?

-bishop: this makes everyone equally unhappy. victory!
+Bishop: this makes everyone equally unhappy.
+Victory!

-ian: i agree with Mike that the status quo is good enough.
+Ian: i agree with Mike that the status quo is good enough.

-duke: what is change from status quo?
+Duke: what is change from status quo?

-bishop: we want to keep in the same for now.
+Bishop: we want to keep in the same for now.

-jana: i would like to have CANCEL_BOTH
+Jana: i would like to have CANCEL_BOTH

-ian: status quo -05 is cancel_both = stop_sending + rst_stream + return of rst_stream
+Ian: status quo -05 is cancel_both = stop_sending + rst_stream + return of rst_stream

-ian: -04 and before: rst_stream + rst_stream
+Ian: -04 and before: rst_stream + rst_stream

-jana: actually i don't want cancel both
+Jana: actually i don't want cancel both

-bishop: rst_stream is an app decision to respond or not. better send stop_sending if you don't want the data.
+Bishop: rst_stream is an app decision to respond or not. better send stop_sending if you don't want the data.

-duke: the only quadrant we haven't covered is demanding a fin from the peer? is that OK?
+Duke: the only quadrant we haven't covered is demanding a fin from the peer? is that OK?

-bishop: we think so, but will talk about it.
+Bishop: we think so, but will talk about it.

-bishop: api for streams would probably allow shutdown of read, write, or both, like file descriptors
+Bishop: api for streams would probably allow shutdown of read, write, or both, like file descriptors

-bishop: when is closed not "closed"?
+Bishop: when is closed not "closed"?

 in good case with two FINs and acks: what does closed mean? what state of delivery certainty is implied?

-ekr: spec says when fin is sent
+EKR: spec says when fin is sent

 sender state machine: open, app finsihed, all data sent, all data acked + reset sent & acked

-ekr: could also declare closed when exiting stream flow control
+EKR: could also declare closed when exiting stream flow control

-christian: what if i receive a stream frame for a closed stream
+Christian: what if i receive a stream frame for a closed stream

-receiver states: open, knows final offset, received all data, delivered all data, reset received, delivered reset to app
+Receiver states: open, knows final offset, received all data, delivered all data, reset received, delivered reset to app

-christian: point of closed is to get rid of stream state
+Christian: point of closed is to get rid of stream state

-jeff: do proxies have to deliver all acked data before tearing down due to reset?
+Jeff: do proxies have to deliver all acked data before tearing down due to reset?

-christian: rcvr also has step where all acks have been acked
+Christian: rcvr also has step where all acks have been acked

-jana: have to be careful about resets to keep flow control right.
+Jana: have to be careful about resets to keep flow control right.

-igor: for proxies: ack does not guarantee delivery to sender.
+Igor: for proxies: ack does not guarantee delivery to sender.

-jeff: what about proxies across protocols? http1 over tcp fin must map to the right stream semantic.
+Jeff: what about proxies across protocols? http1 over tcp fin must map to the right stream semantic.

-duke: the issue is app may send rst_stream indicating that acked data is good but rest is unneeded. proxy may be elsewhere
+Duke: the issue is app may send rst_stream indicating that acked data is good but rest is unneeded. proxy may be elsewhere

-igor: same issue may arise if endpoint hasn't delivered to app
+Igor: same issue may arise if endpoint hasn't delivered to app

-jeff: must deliver the stream of bytes.
+Jeff: must deliver the stream of bytes.

-buck: some protocols break large uploads into smaller chunks to avoid these issues. giant files should be discouraged.
+Buck: some protocols break large uploads into smaller chunks to avoid these issues. giant files should be discouraged.

-jeff: need to deal with legacy clients (e.g. http over tcp) -- semantics need to map
+Jeff: need to deal with legacy clients (e.g. http over tcp) -- semantics need to map

-victor: consider 1-direction stream - 3 states: open, finished, dead. are there other transitions?
+Victor: consider 1-direction stream - 3 states: open, finished, dead. are there other transitions?

-bishop: it fits in with my state machine
+Bishop: it fits in with my state machine

-thompson: what jeff wants is a bad idea, but i can accommodate it. if we allow stream frames sent after reset, it works
+Thompson: what Jeff wants is a bad idea, but i can accommodate it. if we allow stream frames sent after reset, it works

-ian: that's fine if there is another reset type
+Ian: that's fine if there is another reset type

-ian: we shouldn't have reset acked. that can be taken out of the stream state and in the transport.
+Ian: we shouldn't have reset acked. that can be taken out of the stream state and in the transport.

-jana: consider http use case. if this is a real use case, we can support it. this state machine doesn't require anything of implementations but is useful in the abstract.
+Jana: consider http use case. if this is a real use case, we can support it. this state machine doesn't require anything of implementations but is useful in the abstract.

-christian: how does this interact with the FIN?
+Christian: how does this interact with the FIN?

-bishop: we could have an alternate FIN where the max offset is below the actually max offset.
+Bishop: we could have an alternate FIN where the max offset is below the actually max offset.

-victor: streams are kinda like messages. we shouldn't support this because peer can alter semantics of sender's stuff.
+Victor: streams are kinda like messages. we shouldn't support this because peer can alter semantics of sender's stuff.

 *break*

 Roberto: Progressive video is bad for live.
 Even small segments -> latency. instead increase sizes of segments. mechanisms are over http. longer segments -> better latency and/or quality.

-but we need to have adaptive bit rate with short reaction time.
+But we need to have adaptive bit rate with short reaction time.

 at certain boundaries we need to stop, but deliver earlier stuff reliably

-igor: can app signal this need to transport?
+Igor: can app signal this need to transport?

-roberto: can mess up caching, etc.
+Roberto: can mess up caching, etc.

-buck: why can't the chunks be separate resources?
+Buck: why can't the chunks be separate resources?

-roberto: live stuff: don't want to have dynamic manifest
+Roberto: live stuff: don't want to have dynamic manifest

-buck: why can't you just ask for each chunk
+Buck: why can't you just ask for each chunk

-roberto: that's not http
+Roberto: that's not http

-victor: can this be the http-over-quic mapping? problem that we don't know exact offsets.
+Victor: can this be the http-over-quic mapping? problem that we don't know exact offsets.

-roberto: not access to OOO data!
+Roberto: not access to OOO data!

-victor: we can't partially close because of variable length
+Victor: we can't partially close because of variable length

 mnot: we're ratholing. take offline.

 Ted: this may not be generalizable.

-bishop: more expanded set of stream states useful as a concept in the doc?
+Bishop: more expanded set of stream states useful as a concept in the doc?

 room: yes

-bishop: close enough that I should write it up?
+Bishop: close enough that I should write it up?

-victor: separate api and wire concepts
+Victor: separate api and wire concepts

 room: yes, write it up

 result: We will discuss Roberto's issue offline

-#### UNIDIRECTIONAL STREAMS (ekr)
+#### UNIDIRECTIONAL STREAMS (EKR)

-others proposed, ekr tried to implement
+Others proposed, EKR tried to implement

 took about 16 hrs to implement under bad conditions (not a lot of work)